markuszm/npm-analysis/README.md

 The metadata and package analysis results are all stored in different databases.
 A dump of the databases can be found here: https://drive.google.com/open?id=1XKlainUy8qXk199DFslu_V5em_UglXmI
 Unpack the tar file and use it as volumes for the docker-compose file.

+For some analyses like the code analysis we downloaded all npm packages.
+This package dump is 230 GB large.
+Due to this size, we cannot provide a dump to download.
+Therefore, we need to download the packages yourself using the command `download` under `cmd/dependencies` and use the JSON file from `npm_download.zip` for the `source` parameter.
+This JSON file contains the download urls of all packages in April 2018.
+Please note that parallel downloads might not work anymore due to the npm registry now using DDoS protections.
+In that case, you need to set the worker number to 1.

 ## Running databases
 Run `docker-compose -f evolution-stack.yml up -d` to start the database instances and put the volume data into the `db-data` folder